 After careful consideration and planning, you’ve decided to quit your 9-to-5 job and be your own boss.
 If that means working on Main Street and opening your own retail business, then you have a lot of preparation ahead.
-Once you’ve created a business plan and decided whether you’re going to go into business with a partner, you’ll be ready to look for the financing you'll need to get your store up and running.
+Once you’ve created a business plan and decided whether or not you’re going to go into business with a partner, you’ll be ready to look for financing to get your store up and running.

 Finding capital can be one of the most intimidating parts of starting a new business.
 It’s important to remember that you are not alone.
 There are many avenues available to you to get the money you need.
-You’ll most likely need to take out a small business loan for all or part of your financing, so include in your business plan the principal and interest you’ll be paying down with each payment.
+You’ll most likely need to take out a small business loan for all or part of your financing, so include the principal and interest you’ll be paying down with each payment in your business plan.

 You have several options when it comes to financing.
-Whether you start with the U.S. Small Business Administration’s (SBA) small loans, or you dive headfirst into fundraising, it’s entirely up to you and largely dependent on your credit score, the time you have and how inspiring your store concept is.
-This guide will help you navigate the financial realm so you can decide which route is best for you and your soon-to-be business.
+Whether you start with the U.S. Small Business Administration’s (SBA) small loans or inventory financing or you dive headfirst into fundraising, it’s entirely up to you.
+Financing can be largely dependent on your credit score, years in business and how intriguing your store concept is.
+Our guide on financing a retail store will help you navigate the financial realm so you can decide which route is best for you and your soon-to-be business.

 - Lease or rent (six months’ worth)